SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 **Low-level languages** command hardware directly and require a lot of effort and a vast number of commands, to carry out a certain task. **Higher-level languages** require less code to achieve the same result, but have no direct access to hardware.
 They are used to develop application software like web and mobile applications.

-Most of the software we use on a daily basis like music players, video players, GSP programs etc. is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP etc.
+Most of the software we use on a daily basis like music players, video players, GPS programs, etc. is written on high-level **languages for application programming** like Python, JavaScript, C#, Java, C++, PHP, etc.

 **JavaScript is an interpreted language** which means we write commands and they're executed immediately after running the program.
 As a result of that, we will realize we've made a mistake in our code only after we've started our program and reached the incorrect command.
 In cases like these, **IDEs** like Visual Studio Code are extremely helpful as they check our code while we're writing it and alarm us of potential issues.
 After we've written our code and want to test it, we can save it in a file with extension **.js**.

-Most **programming languages** are specialized in the development of certain types of applications – Desktop for Windows and Mac, mobile apps, server applications, applications which command smart gadgets and many more. **JavaScript** is one of the few languages which allow you to create an application in every field you can think of – from websites and mobile apps to desktop applications.
+Most **programming languages** are specialized in the development of certain types of applications – Desktop for Windows and Mac, mobile apps, server applications, applications that command smart gadgets and many more. **JavaScript** is one of the few languages which allow you to create an application in every field you can think of – from websites and mobile apps to desktop applications.

-The most popular JavaScript **interpreters** are the web browsers you use every day – Chrome, Firefox, Internet Explorer etc. When loading your favourite web site, it's highly likely it will contain **JavaScript** files which will execute upon opening the site and make your viewing experience of the site much more pleasant and dynamic.
+The most popular JavaScript **interpreters** are the web browsers you use every day – Chrome, Firefox, Internet Explorer, etc. When loading your favorite website, it's highly likely it will contain **JavaScript** files which will execute upon opening the site and make your viewing experience of the site much more pleasant and dynamic.
 It's also very often the case that if the site has dropdown menus, animations, user registration and annoying adverts, they are realized exactly by using the **JavaScript** language.

-You'll often hear that a certain piece of code is run on the **client side**, which means that the **JavaScript** code is executed in your **browser**, which plays the role of client or receiver.
+You'll often hear that a certain piece of code is run on the **client-side**, which means that the **JavaScript** code is executed in your **browser**, which plays the role of client or receiver.
 But a receiver would have no purpose to exist without a transmitter.
 In the world of technology, these transmitters are called servers.
 You can imagine servers as extremely powerful computers, which many people have access to.
-Every site uses a similar server as its base – i.e. files which enable the site to look the way you see it – **pictures**, **texts**, **JavaScript files**, are located on a certain server.
-Your **browser** (client) connects to the **server** where the site you're visiting is located, and the server, in turn, **sends** back the necessary files for your favourite website to visualize in front of your eyes.
-Your browser is like a car radio where you listen to your favourite program, and the server is the building which transmits that program, although the communication follows a slightly different route in this case.
+Every site uses a similar server as its base – i.e. files that enable the site to look the way you see it – **pictures**, **texts**, **JavaScript files**, are located on a certain server.
+Your **browser** (client) connects to the **server** where the site you're visiting is located, and the server, in turn, **sends** back the necessary files for your favorite website to visualize in front of your eyes.
+Your browser is like a car radio where you listen to your favorite program, and the server is the building that transmits that program, although the communication follows a slightly different route in this case.

 The other popular **JavaScript interpreter** is **NodeJS**.
 You can imagine it's like an application you install on your computer which enables it to understand JavaScript the same way your browser does.
 That way you can execute **JavaScript** code directly on your computer, without the need for a browser.
 As we just mentioned, servers are just more powerful computers.
 They start understanding **JavaScript** in the same way your computer does – by having **NodeJS** installed.
 You can install **NodeJS** from their official website [https://nodejs.org](https://nodejs.org) completely free of charge, by simply following the instructions.